OverCry/React/README.md

+# Task Tracker

+This repository was done alongside an online tutorial  [https://youtu.be/w7ejDZ8SWv8] (https://youtu.be/w7ejDZ8SWv8)

+This was to introduce myself to React and learn more uses of JS

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).